zkotti/fun-in-lockdown/guide.md

 <img align="left" width="40" height="40" src="media/icons/traveler.png">

 ## <a name="trips"></a>Plan your next trip
 Tired of daydreaming about future trips?
-Get hands-on and start rganizing your next journey!
+Get hands-on and start organizing your next journey!

 You could start by selecting your travel destination.
 There are a lot of websites, like [Triptile](https://triptile.com/), that let you plan your trip by first selecting a country or a city that you would like to visit (you could also add multiple stops to your trip)